KungFu Rick: Background

 In 1998, the band was approached by fellow local area musicians, Jon Finaldi and Jason Zdora, of the band, Suburban Refugee.
 The two ended up joining the band, with Finaldi on drums and Zdora as the second guitarist.
-Kline later left the band within the next 6months, being replaced by David Rudnik of Seven Days of Samsara (later Get Rad), from Milwaukee WI.
+Kline later left the band within the next 6months, being replaced by David Rudnik of Seven Days of Samsara (later Get Rad), from Milwaukee, Wisconsin.

 The band toured in 1998 with fellow Chicago band, My Lai (which at the time featured members of the band 7,000 Dying Rats, and later members of Cattle Decapitation, Phobia, as well as several others).
 Most of the tour consisted of west coast and parts of the south.
 During the California portion of the tour, the band played with The Locust and Cattle Decapitation, at one point playing a show in and staying at, the home of Justin Pearson of The Locust.

 In 1999–2000, the band toured the East Coast, and consistently played around the Midwest.

-On January 31, 2003, the band played the infamous 924 Gilman Street Club in Berkeley, CA.
+On January 31, 2003, the band played the infamous 924 Gilman Street Club in Berkeley, California.

 Over the years, the band has played with such notable acts as Melt Banana, Yakuza, and Life's Halt.
 It has released records on 625 Thrashcore and several other underground indie labels.
 Three members went on to be in HeWhoCorrupts.